 My core training was in Person Centred Counselling, an approach developed by Dr Carl Rogers.
 It focuses on building a trusting relationship between counsellor and client, who meet as equals.
 You are, after all, the expert in your life and not me.
-As an integrative counsellor I will also draw from other models of counselling, such as CBT, creative imagery, positive psychology and solution-focussed techniques, to help you to accomplish your goals.
+As an integrative counsellor I will also draw from other models of counselling, such as CBT (cognitive behavioural therapy), creative imagery, positive psychology and solution-focussed techniques, to help you to accomplish your goals.
 I like to show you mindfulness techniques to give you practical tools to use in every situation when you become over stressed.

 Every person is unique, you will have your own individual aims and I do not feel that these should be restricted to solutions from any particular type of counselling, but rather should evolve during the sessions.